barsoom/review/README.md

 * [ ] Show commits you can review based on who you are
 * [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version

+## Add github hook for commits

+* [ ] Store "repository" outside of payload so that they commit payload can be stored directly into the db?

 ## Later

 * [ ] Set up instructions from scratch, bootstrapping scripts, etc